staples-sparx/StaplesLabs.github.io/index.md

 <p id="tagline">World Class Engineering & Machine Learning.
 At scale!</p>

-# Help us make SparX
+# Did You Say SparX?

 Staples is the world's **3rd largest eCommerce player**.
 No problem is trivial.
 You want scale, a firehose of data, the chance to target &